-Homemade instruments provide opportunities for preschoolers to enjoy creative play with music and movement.
-Dance, tap, shake and clap along with these simple musical instruments that are easy to make and fun to at home or in the classroom.
+Preschoolers can enjoy music and movement using homemade instruments.
+Dance, tap, shake and clap along with these simple homemade instruments that are fun to use at home or in the classroom.

 Related article: Benefits of Music and Movement